Whitney Houston: Relationships, marriage, and family

-Houston first met Robyn Crawford when Crawford was 19 and Houston was 16; the two were summer camp counselors.
+Houston first met Robyn Crawford when Crawford was 19 and Houston was 16; the two were summer camp counselors at the East Orange Community Development Center in East Orange, New Jersey.
 According to Crawford, the two were romantically involved for a few years until Houston began seeking a recording contract.
 Crawford and Houston continued their professional relationship and platonic friendship until Crawford left Houston's employ in 2000.

 In the 1980s, Houston was romantically linked to musician Jermaine Jackson, American football star Randall Cunningham, and actor Eddie Murphy.

 In July 2012, it was reported that rapper MC Hammer was encouraged to marry Houston by her father John during Super Bowl XXV in January 1991, despite the fact that Hammer was already a married man with children; Houston and Hammer maintained a friendship until Houston's death.

 Houston met R&B singer Bobby Brown at the 1989 Soul Train Music Awards.
 After a three-year courtship, the two were married on July 18, 1992.
 The two singers occasionally collaborated on songs, including the hit record, "Something in Common".
 The following year, Houston gave birth to their daughter Bobbi Kristina Brown (March 4, 1993 – July 26, 2015), the couple's only child.

-During their marriage, Brown had several run-ins with the law for drunken driving, drug possession and battery, including some jail time.
+While they were married, Brown had several run-ins with the law for drunken driving, drug possession and battery, including some jail time.
 In December 2003, Brown was charged with battery following an altercation during which he threatened to beat Houston and then assaulted her.
 Police reported that Houston had visible injuries to her face.

 Starting in April of the following year, the reality show Being Bobby Brown was taped and later premiered on Bravo, in June 2005.
 The show drew criticism for what critics perceived to be unflattering moments from the couple, but still achieved high ratings.
 However, the show was not renewed for a second season after Houston declined further participation.
 In September 2006, a year after Being Bobby Brown aired, Houston filed for legal separation from Brown, later filing for divorce the following month, citing irreconcilable differences.
 The divorce was granted on April 24, 2007.